 As such, there are limited cross-border transactions between the subsidiaries of the Group.
 Nonetheless, economies of scale are achieved within the Group through transparent cost sharing arrangements, corporate support, external and internal IT support, and master data maintenance.

-External costs attributable to each business unit will be recharged, and a mark-up added to internal costs where a service has been performed in accordance with OECD transfer pricing guidelines and ATO requirements.
+External costs attributable to each business unit will be recharged, and a mark-up added to internal costs where a service has been performed in accordance with OECD guidelines.

 Income Tax in the Financial Report